-The investment securities in the interim consolidated statement of financial position includes:
+The investment securities in the consolidated statement of financial position could be:

-- Debt investment securities measured at amortized cost; these are initially measured at fair value plus incremental direct transaction costs, and subsequently at their amortized cost using the effective interest method. - Debt and equity investment securities mandatorily measured at FVTPL or designated as at FVTPL; these are measured at fair value with changes recognized immediately in profit or loss. - Debt securities measured at FVOCI. - Equity investment securities designated as at FVOCI.
+- Debt investment securities are measured at amortized cost; these are initially measured at fair value plus incremental direct transaction costs, and subsequently at their amortized cost using the effective interest method. - Debt and equity investment securities are mandatorily measured at FVTPL or designated as at FVTPL; these are measured at fair value with changes recognized immediately in profit or loss. - Debt securities measured at FVOCI. - If the Corporation engages in equity investment securities, these would be designated as FVOCI.